Our guide will help businesses ensure their staff can find accurate and timely information on COVID-19 vaccines.

 All adults are eligible to get their second dose after eight weeks.
 Individuals with severely weakened immune systems are also being offered a third dose as part of their primary COVID-19 vaccination schedule to help improve any protection they may have built from the first 2 doses.

-This is different to the booster programme taking place whose purpose is to help maintain the high level of protection provided by the vaccines through the winter.
+This is different to the booster programme whose purpose is to help extend the protection provided by the vaccines.
+Boosters are offered to eligible individuals 3 months after their second dose.

 All four vaccines have been shown to be effective in clinical trials and have a good safety record.
 The real-world efficacy of the COVID-19 vaccines is also being monitored by Public Health England.

 *Guidance has been published for children and young people aged 12 to 17 eligible to receive the vaccine.
-On 22 December 2021, the JCVI also issued new guidance for 5 to 11-year-olds.
-Children in this age group who are in a clinical risk group or who are a household contact of someone (of any age) who is immunosuppressed, should be offered a primary course of vaccination.
+On 16 February 2022, the JCVI also issued new guidance for 5 to 11-year-olds.
+Children in this age group should be offered two doses of the Pfizer-BioNTech paediatric vaccine.

 Ensure your staff have access to information from credible sources and help prevent the spread of false information